framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

 As of release 4.0, FW/1 can accept JSON data in the body of a POST.
 To enable this, set `enableJSONPOST` to `true` in your framework configuration.
 FW/1 assumes the JSON data will deserialize to a struct and that will be appended to the request context, overriding any URL variables of the same name as elements of the deserialized struct.

+#### OPTIONS Support

+When making REST calls from JavaScript, some browsers will send an `OPTIONS` HTTP request to determine what HTTP methods are supported, as well as what headers are allowed etc. As of 4.0, FW/1 supports this via the `preflightOptions` setting.
+By default this is `false` but when you set it `true`, FW/1 will intercept `OPTIONS` requests, determine which routes match, and therefore which HTTP methods are actually supported, and return an empty text response, a 200 status code, and a set of headers that specify what's supported / acceptable:

+* `Access-Control-Allow-Origin` - By default FW/1 returns `*` here.
+The `optionsAccessControl.origin` setting will override this.
+* `Access-Control-Allow-Methods` - Determined by inspecting the matching routes, e.g., `GET, POST, OPTIONS`.
+* `Access-Control-Allow-Headers` - By default FW/1 returns `Accept, Authorization, Content-Type` here.
+The `optionsAccessControl.headers` setting will override this.
+* `Access-Control-Allow-Credentials` - By default FW/1 returns `true` here.
+The `optionsAccessControl.credentials` setting will override this.
+* `Access-Control-Max-Age` - By default FW/1 returns `1728000` here (20 days, in seconds).
+The `optionsAccessControl.maxAge` setting will override this.

+If you want to handle `OPTIONS` yourself, you can omit `preflightOptions` (or set it `false`) and provide an explicit `$OPTIONS*` route declaration that determines how to respond.

 Designing Services and Domain Objects
 ---
 Services - and domain objects - should encapsulate all of the business logic in your application.
 Where possible, most of the application logic should be in the domain objects, making them smart objects, and services can take care of orchestrating work that reaches across multiple domain objects.